On Schr\"{o}dinger Operators Modified by $\delta$ Interactions: Possible Generalizations

 Note that none of the derivations actually rely on the interaction being concentrated at a point, we can generalize to the curve case easily.
 In fact, by extending the above discussion, we can accommodate multiple non-intersecting curves and points cases easily.
 To make the discussion simpler we consider a single rectifiable curve $\Gamma$ in the plane first, and assume that the spectrum of $H_0$ consists of only a discrete part.
-The Hamiltonian is formally written as

 There are various ways to define the above Hamiltonian in a mathematically rigorous way.
-One way is to interpret the above formal interaction by the quadratic form $\int_{\mathbb{R}^2} |\nabla \psi|^2 d^2 x - \lambda \int_{\Gamma} |\psi|^2 d s \;,$ and then prove that there is an associated self-adjoint Hamiltonian \cite{brasche1994schrodinger, ExnerYoshitomi2002, Kondej2016}.
-Other ways are to impose the continuity and the jump discontinuity conditions at $\Gamma$, (see Remark 4.1 in \cite{brasche1994schrodinger} and \cite{exner2003spectra}) or use scaled potentials \cite{exner2001geometrically}, or direct construction of the resolvent operator \cite{brasche1994schrodinger, posilicano2001krein}.
+One way is to interpret the above formal interaction by the quadratic form

+in the case where $H_0$ is the Laplacian.
+Then, one can prove that there is a self-adjoint Hamiltonian associated with this quadratic form \cite{brasche1994schrodinger, ExnerYoshitomi2002, Kondej2016}.
+The other way is to impose the continuity and the jump discontinuity conditions of the normal derivatives at $\Gamma$, (see Remark 4.1 in \cite{brasche1994schrodinger} and \cite{exner2003spectra}).
+The other methods are based on using scaled potentials \cite{exner2001geometrically}, or direct construction of the resolvent operator \cite{brasche1994schrodinger, posilicano2001krein}.
 The physical motivation for studying such Hamiltonians is to give a realistic model for trapped electrons due to interfaces between two different semiconductor materials, which are known as leaky graphs, curves or surfaces in the literature \cite{Exner}.

 In this section, we consider rank one modification (perturbations) of $H_0$ in the sense described in \cite{AlbeverioKurasov} and the Hamiltonian is formally given by

 where $H_0 =-\frac{\hbar^2}{2m}\Delta + V$ and we have used the Dirac notation for the inner products, and the Dirac delta function $\delta_{\Gamma}$ supported by the curve $\Gamma$ with length $L$ is defined by their action on test functions $\psi$ \cite{Appel}